tomas-fryza/vhdl-course/Labs/04-segment/README.md

    | `CG` | output | 1 bit | Cathod G |
    | `AN` | output | 8 bits | Common anode signals to individual displays |

-   3. Create a new [constraints XDC](https://github.com/Digilent/digilent-xdc) file: `nexys-a7-50t` and uncomment used pins.
+   3. Create a new [constraints XDC](https://github.com/Digilent/digilent-xdc) file: `nexys-a7-50t` and uncomment used pins according to the entity.
    4. Use [direct instantiation](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Direct-instantiation) and define an architecture of the top level.

 ```vhdl